 - (d) Tax Credit Limitations.
 No applicant shall be eligible to receive Tax Credits if, together with the amount of Federal or State Tax Credits being requested, the applicant would have, in the capacity of individual owner, corporate shareholder, general partner, sponsor, developer or housing consultant, received a reservation or allocation greater than fifteen percent (15%) of the total Federal Credit Ceiling for any calendar year, calculated as of February first of the calendar year. - (e) Notification.
 Upon receipt of an application, CTCAC shall notify the Chief Executive Officer (e.g., city manager, county administrative officer, tribal chairperson) of the local jurisdiction within which the proposed project is located and provide such individual an opportunity to comment on the proposed project (IRC Section 42(m)(1)(ii)). - (f) Conflicting provisions.
 These regulations shall take precedence with respect to any and all conflicts with provisions of the QAP or other guidance provided by the Committee.
 This subsection shall not be construed to limit the effect of the QAP and other guidance in cases where said documents seek to fulfill, without conflict, the requirements of federal and state statutes pertaining to the Tax Credit Programs. - (g) The Committee may, at its sole discretion, reject an application if the proposed project fails to meet the minimum point requirements established by the Committee prior to that funding round.
-The Committee may establish a minimum point requirement for competitive rounds under either Section 10325 or 10326.

-Reference: Sections 12206, 17058 and 23610.5, Revenue and Taxation Code: au
+The Committee may establish a minimum point requirement for competitive rounds under either Section 10325 or 10326. - (h) Notwithstanding any other provision of these regulations, the State Tax Credits allocated pursuant to subsection (g)(1)(B) of Sections 12206, 17058, and 23610.5 of the Revenue and Taxation Code shall be awarded to applicants for eligible projects receiving an allocation of State Ceiling from CDLAC and the applicant criteria shall be applied in accordance with Section 10326.
+Projects shall begin construction within 180 days of award pursuant to Section 10317(j).
+Up to two hundred million dollars (\$200,000,000) shall be allocated for housing financed by CalHFA's Mixed-Income Program.

+Note: Authority cited: Section 50199.17, Health and Safety Code.
 Reference: Sections 12206, 17058 and 23610.5, Revenue and Taxation Code; and Sections 50199.4-50199.22, Health and Safety Code.